 Many organizations offer doula training and certification, including DONA (Doulas of North America), CAPPA (Childbirth and Postpartum Professional Association), Birth Works (TM), and Birthing From Within (TM).
 Most trainings include a weekend course with follow-up homework and hands-on experience for those who want to become certified.

-Anyone can act as labour support, as many friends and relatives have done, however the training prepares doulas to offer quality emotional, physical, and educational support to women and their families during childbirth and postpartum.
+Anyone can act as labour support, as many friends and relatives have done, however the training prepares doulas to offer quality emotional, physical, and educational support to families during childbirth and postpartum.
 Certification is a further step that some doulas follow if they are planning to continue working as a professional doula.
 In some areas, there are hospital volunteer-doula programs, but so far doulas are not regulated by governments anywhere in North America.

 Following are links to the websites of some local doulas.
 ASAC does not endorse any particular doula, and strongly recommends that you interview a doula before engaging their services.
 If you need help or suggestions preparing for an interview, please contact ASAC at firstname.lastname@example.org or the Doula Association of Edmonton (DAE).

 Listings for Doula’s may be found in our Community Resources and Business Listings.

 If you wish to be listed in our Community Resources and Business Listings, please purchase a Premium Membership